Vasanth2801/Intern-Week-2-/README.md

 * How to implement a singleton ScoreManager to call from other scripts to persisent data
 * How to add score when something is touched
 * How to update the increase in score in UI
+* How to save the game data using player prefs

 Implementation(Step by step):
 * First created a ScoreManager script and added it to the ScoreManager GameObject